edleno2/JensenSWControl/Readme.md

 ![Backup Camera mounted on hatch ](images/PXL_20231012_233639952.jpg)

-The Jensen radio also provides a USB interface for either media or for Android Auto or Apple Carplay.
+The Jensen radio provides a USB interface for either media or for Android Auto or Apple Carplay.
 A custom USB mount was 3D printed to fit into the cars center console:

 ![Custom mount for USB connector in center console](images/PXL_20231014_213053242.jpg)